peripheralist/nana-subgraph/README.md

 Subgraph data sources (contract definitions and event handlers) are defined in `subgraph.template.yaml`

 `subgraph.yaml` is generated and should not be edited.

+> Note: In addition to the core Juicebox protocol contracts, this subgraph includes support for JB721 and the Banny721TokenURIResolver contract.

 ## Getting started